Could Trump Approval By Hillary Clinton Of The Syria Strikes Have Influenced President’s Recent Job Approval?

 — Marco Rubio (@marcorubio) April 7, 2017

-When it comes to these three, many Trump supporters on Twitter have nothing nice to say, putting them in the same pool as Pelosi, Schumer and Clinton, considering their interests in further involvement in the Syrian civil war.
+When it comes to these three, many Trump supporters on Twitter have nothing nice to say, putting them in the same pool as Pelosi, Schumer, and Clinton, considering their interests in further involvement in the Syrian civil war.

 Syrian Christian woman confronts John McCain for supporting the continuation of Syrian war